 There are two basic methods for the on-demand DL-PRS request discussed/proposed:

-(a) The on-demand DL-PRS request can include explicit parameter defining a DL-PRS configuration (e.g., as defined by parameters in LPP IE NR-DL-PRS-AssistanceData) (Huawei, InterDigital, Oppo, Qualcomm).
+(a) The on-demand DL-PRS request can include explicit parameter defining a DL-PRS configuration (e.g., as defined by parameters in LPP IE NR-DL-PRS-AssistanceData) (Huawei, InterDigital, OPPO, Qualcomm).

-(b) The on-demand DL-PRS request can include an identifier pointing to a pre-defined DL-PRS configuration (vivo, Intel, Apple, InterDigital, Oppo, Qualcomm, Nokia).
+(b) The on-demand DL-PRS request can include an identifier pointing to a pre-defined DL-PRS configuration (vivo, Intel, Apple, InterDigital, OPPO, Qualcomm, Nokia).

 Proposal 1: The on-demand DL-PRS request in an LPP Request Assistance Data message can include: